ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 address specific modality-driven constraints by leveraging reusable, validated components.

-The MERFISH mapping pipeline illustrates how ANTsX tools can be adapted to accommodate high-resolution spatial transcriptomic data.
-While the general mapping strategy is applicable to other sectioned histological data, the pipeline includes specific adjustments for known anatomical and imaging artifacts present in MERFISH datasets.
-As such, this example demonstrates how general-purpose tools can be customized to meet the requirements of highly specialized data types.

-The fMOST mapping pipeline was developed with the intention of broader applicability.
-Built primarily from existing ANTsX preprocessing and registration modules, this pipeline introduces an fMOST-specific intermediate atlas to facilitate consistent mappings to the AllenCCFv3.
-The use of a canonical fMOST atlas reduces the need for repeated manual alignment across new datasets, and the resulting transformations can be directly applied to associated single-neuron reconstructions.
-This supports integrative morphological analysis across specimens using a common coordinate system.
+As part of collaborative efforts with the Allen Institute for Brain Science and the broader BICCN initiative, we developed two modular pipelines for mapping MERFISH and fMOST datasets to the AllenCCFv3.
+These workflows were designed to accommodate the specific requirements of high-resolution transcriptomic and morphological data while leveraging reusable components from the ANTsX ecosystem.
+The MERFISH pipeline incorporates preprocessing and registration steps tailored to known anatomical and imaging artifacts in multiplexed spatial transcriptomic data.
+While the general mapping strategy is applicable to other sectioned histological datasets, these refinements demonstrate how general-purpose tools can be customized to meet the demands of specialized modalities.
+The fMOST workflow, in contrast, emphasizes reusability and consistency across large datasets.
+It introduces an intermediate, canonical fMOST atlas to stabilize transformations to the AllenCCFv3, reducing the need for repeated manual alignment and enabling standardized mapping of single-neuron reconstructions to a common coordinate framework.

+Evaluation of both workflows followed established QA/QC protocols used at the Allen Institute, emphasizing biologically meaningful criteria such as expected gene-marker alignment (MERFISH) and accurate reconstruction of neuronal morphology (fMOST).
+These domain-informed assessments, also used in prior large-scale mapping projects [@Yao:2023aa], prioritize task-relevant accuracy over other possible benchmarks such as Dice coefficients or landmark distances.
+While formal quantitative scores were not reported for these specific pipelines, they both demonstrate reliable, expert-validated performance in collaborative contexts.
+Additional documentation and evaluation commentary are available in the updated CCFAlignmentToolkit GitHub repository.

 For developmental data, we introduced a velocity field–based model for continuous interpolation between discrete DevCCF timepoints.
 Although the DevCCF